hykilpikonna/AquaDX/README.md

 ### Configuration:
 Configuration is save in `application.properties`

-- If you are going to deploy on other machine, you must change the `allnet.server.host` and `allnet.server.port` to the IP or Hostname of the hosting machine.
+- The host and port of game title servers can be overritten in `allnet.server.host` and `allnet.server.port`.
+By default it will send the same host and port the client used the request this information.
 This will be send to the game at booting and being used by following request.

 - You can switch to MySQL (or MariaDB) database by commenting the Sqlite part.